Predicting the long-term collective behaviour of fish pairs with deep learning: Introduction

 \section{Introduction}

-Collective behavior in animal groups is a very active field of research, studying the fundamental mechanisms by which individuals coordinate their actions~\cite{sumpter2010collective, krause2002living, ball2011flow} and self-organize~\cite{camazine2020self, couzin2003self}.
-One of the most common forms of collective behavior can be observed in schools of fish and flocks of birds that have the ability to coordinate their movements to collectively escape predator attacks or improve their foraging efficiency~\cite{vicsek2012collective, cavagna2018physics}.
+Collective behaviour in animal groups is a very active field of research, studying the fundamental mechanisms by which individuals coordinate their actions~\cite{sumpter2010collective, krause2002living, ball2011flow} and self-organise~\cite{camazine2020self, couzin2003self}.
+One of the most common forms of collective behaviour can be observed in schools of fish and flocks of birds that have the ability to coordinate their movements to collectively escape predator attacks or improve their foraging efficiency~\cite{vicsek2012collective, cavagna2018physics}.
 This coordination at the group level mainly results from the social interactions between individuals.
-Important steps to understand these collective phenomena consist in characterizing these interactions and understanding the way individuals integrate interactions with other group members~\cite{deutsch2020multi, herbert2016understanding, gautrais2012deciphering, calovi2018disentangling}.
+Important steps to understand these collective phenomena consist in characterising these interactions and understanding the way individuals integrate interactions with other group members~\cite{deutsch2020multi, herbert2011inferring, herbert2016understanding, gautrais2012deciphering, calovi2018disentangling}.